huggingface/blog/synthetic-data-generator.md

 - user: burtenshaw
 ---

-# Introducing the Synthetic Data Generator - build Datasets with Natural Language
+# Introducing the Synthetic Data Generator - Build Datasets with Natural Language

-Introducing the Synthetic Data Generator, a user-friendly application that takes a no-code approach to creating custom datasets with Large Language Models (LLMs).
+Introducing the [Synthetic Data Generator](https://huggingface.co/spaces/argilla/synthetic-data-generator), a user-friendly application that takes a no-code approach to creating custom datasets with Large Language Models (LLMs).
 The best part: A simple step-by-step process, making dataset creation a non-technical breeze, allowing anyone to create datasets and models in minutes and without any code.

 <details>
   <summary>A short demo video</summary>